Chickpea salad combines humble chickpeas with fresh, colorful veggies and a tangy, flavor-packed mustard dressing.

 Use our recipe as a guideline, and change it based on your preferences and availability of ingredients.
 Other delicious ingredients we often add to our chickpea salad are:

-- green, yellow, or red bell peppers
+- Green, yellow, or red bell peppers (diced)

-- red cabbage (thinly sliced)
+- Red cabbage (thinly sliced)

-- eggplant (diced and roasted)
+- Eggplant (diced and roasted)

-- sun-dried tomatoes in oil (chopped)
+- Sun-dried tomatoes in oil (chopped)

-- artichoke hearts in oil (chopped)
+- Artichoke hearts in oil (chopped)